 Federal Chase Student Loans: Like many lenders who service federal loans, Chase was a major player in the student loan business.
 Students were able to choose Chase Bank as their lender of origin for any of the following federal loans that they borrowed: Federal PLUS Loan (for parents), Federal Direct Loan Consolidation, Perkins Loan, and the Stafford Loan.

 Students who borrowed federal loans through Chase received a number of benefits.
 First, given the large size of the company, it was easy to obtain customer service, loan support, and loan advice before deciding which loan to apply for and which loan to borrow.
 In addition, students had access to competitive low interest rates, which were fixed for the life of the loan.
 Even though the lender was Chase, students benefited from the guarantees of having a federal loan, such as the ability to have deferment or forbearance protection.

 It is currently unclear when and if Chase will ever resume serving as a primary lender for federal student loans.
 Students who currently have loans with Chase can find contact information at this website.
 This website also includes a list of frequently asked questions and indicates that current student loans are being serviced through AES.

 Where Can I Find a Good Student Loan?

 Since Chase is not currently offering either private or federal student loans, students who wish to borrow a new loan to fund their studies will need to find a different credit union or bank.
 As you compare your options, make sure that you read all the fine print.
 In some cases, certain large banks are able to offer a number of perks.
-However, going with a smaller company as a lender sometimes has the advantage of being able to provide better customer support.
 In addition to comparing the benefits, you will certainly want to compare the different interest rates you qualify for while considering which loan to borrow.